vveisard/blue-ball/WORK.md

 Might be fun to import Green Hill zone from Sonic Adventure 2?

-# STORY otto movement

-I want to validate I do not leave the mesh collider, then stop on the edge.

-## DESIGN

-I should use an OBJ file

 ## ACCEPTANCE

 - I can move freely move around the stage mesh